9 MCP Tools That Make AI Agents Actually Useful for Code

 Q: Is repowise secure?
 A: Yes.
 Repowise is open-source (AGPL-3.0) and designed to be self-hosted.
 Your code and the generated intelligence remain on your infrastructure.

 Q: Does it support my language?
-A: Repowise supports over 10 languages, including Python, TypeScript, JavaScript, Go, Rust, Java, C++, C, Ruby, and Kotlin.
+A: Repowise parses 15 languages — 9 at the deepest analysis tier — including Python, TypeScript, JavaScript, Go, Rust, Java, C++, C, Ruby, and Kotlin.

 Q: How do I get started?
 A: You can find the installation guide and documentation on our GitHub repository.